 Robin Fox-Strangways, 10th earl of that ilk, lives on this road in rural Warwickshire and not, as the first seven of his predecessors had, at the Grade-I house which sits at the heart of the 15,000-acre Ilchester Estate.

-…Grade-1 Serlby Hall set in 3000 acres of north Nottinghamshire, created by architect James Paine for the 1st Viscount in 1751.
-In fact, both house and land would be sold off between 1981-91 as rather surplus to requirements for, over the course of the previous 20 years, the slings and arrows of fortune conspired such that the Ilchester and Galway estates had devolved to just one woman…
+…Grade-1 Serlby Hall (left) set in 3000 acres of north Nottinghamshire, created by architect James Paine for the 1st Viscount in 1751.
+In fact, both house and land would be sold off between 1981-91 as rather surplus to requirements since, over the course of the previous twenty years, the slings and arrows of fortune had conspired such that both the Ilchester and Galway estates had devolved to just one woman…

 …the present Mrs Charlotte Townshend, who happens to turn 57 this very day.

 The premature death at just 41 of the 9th Viscount Galway in 1971 would see the decoupling of title and estate, Charlotte, his only child, ultimately inheriting the latter (the title going to a series of cousins).
 Galway was married to Teresa Fox-Strangways who had similarly benefitted as the only surviving child of the 7th Earl of Ilchester (having tragically lost her two brothers before she was 27) following his death in 1964.
 She would die in 1989 with daughter Charlotte duly becoming principal beneficiary of the Ilchester estate.